containerum/containerum/README.md

 * You can use [Let's Kube](https://github.com/containerum/letskube) utility to install the latest verions of Docker and Kubernetes on your VMs.

 ## How to install (Quick start)
-To test Containerum on your VMs run
+To launch Containerum in test mode on your VMs run

 ```
 helm repo add https://charts.containerum.io